 James Ashborn was born in England circa 1816 and came to New England in the late 1830s, for reasons unknown.
-He landed in the a small woodworking town of Torrington, 30 miles northwest of Harvard, Connecticut.
+He landed in the a small woodworking town of Torrington, 30 miles northwest of Hartford, Connecticut.
 Because of the area’s many mills, many woodworking shops were emerging.
 Torrington was primarily a wagon-making community, and had a plentiful wood supply, as well as ease of transportation.
 Due to the considerable amount of natural resources, including plentiful power from rivers that allowed for water-driven tools, Ashborn concluded that Torrington would be a perfect place to make guitars.

 Ashborn had his shop in Torrington, but soon after start-up, he began selling guitars to the New York distributor William Hall & Son, whose name appears inside the instruments.

 There is little written background about Ashborn, but given his training and skills, we can presume he was once either a clock maker, gun maker, or machinist.
 This is apparent due to the intricacy of his tuning machines, seen in several patents, and the fact that he seems to have applied a machinist’s approach to working wood.
 Ashborn’s shop was apparently quite advanced for its time, employing water-powered table saws, routers, and band saws.
 With equipment of this caliber, Ashborn produced as many as 119 guitars in June of 1844, and averaged 54 guitars per month.
 This is an astonishing rate of production, considering his relatively small number of employees, rarely exceeding 10.